junxit/us-congress-bills-110/bill.md

 That the House of Representatives—

 - **(1)** supports the goals and ideals of National Sarcoidosis Awareness Month;
-- **(2)** recognizes that sarcoidosis has played a prominent yet hidden role in America’s workforce history, being the chief diagnosis of the deaths of fluorescent light bulb workers in Salem, Massachusetts, in the 1940s;
+- **(2)** recognizes that sarcoidosis has played a prominent yet hidden role in America’s workforce history;
-- **(3)** recognizes that sarcoidosis disproportionately affects factory workers, Navy deckgrinders, and was the first diagnosis for an overwhelming majority of rescue workers who assisted with the rescue and recovery operations after the attacks on September 11, 2001;
-- **(4)** acknowledges the diligent efforts of individuals and organizations who observe National Sarcoidosis Awareness Month with appropriate activities to further promote awareness of the disease; and
+- **(3)** acknowledges the diligent efforts of individuals and organizations who observe National Sarcoidosis Awareness Month with appropriate activities to further promote awareness of the disease; and
-- **(5)** supports research efforts to better understand the links between sarcoidosis and specific occupations where sarcoidosis is disproportionately represented.
+- **(4)** supports research efforts to better understand the links between sarcoidosis and specific occupations where sarcoidosis is disproportionately represented.